-(b) Parity Conditions.
+- (b) Parity Conditions.
 The City hereby finds that it has satisfied, or will have satisfied prior to the issuance of the Bonds, the Parity Conditions set forth in Exhibit B of the 2016 Bond Ordinance.
-The conditions contained in the 2016 Bond Ordinance having been complied with or assured, the Bonds authorized herein shall have a lien and charge on Net Revenue and ULID Assessments on a parity with the lien and charge on Net Revenue and ULID Assessments for the payment of the principal of and interest on the Outstanding Parity Bond.

-(c) Sufficiency of Gross Revenue.
-The City Council finds and determines that the Gross Revenue and benefits to be derived from the operation and maintenance of the Utility System at the rates to be charged for services from the Utility System will be more than sufficient to meet all Operating and Maintenance Expense and to permit the setting aside into the Bond Fund out of the Gross Revenue of amounts sufficient to pay the principal of and interest on the Parity Bonds when due.
-The City Council declares that in fixing the amounts to be paid into the Bond Fund under this ordinance it has exercised due regard for Operating and Maintenance Expense and has not obligated the City to set aside and pay into the Bond Fund a greater amount of Gross Revenue of the Utility System than in its judgment will be available over and above such Operating and Maintenance Expense.

-(d) Issuance and Sale of Bonds.
+The conditions contained in the 2016 Bond Ordinance having been complied with or assured, the Bonds authorized herein shall have a lien and charge on Net Revenue and ULID Assessments on a parity with the lien and charge on Net Revenue and ULID Assessments for the payment of the principal of and interest on the Outstanding Parity Bond. - Gross Revenue and benefits to be derived from the operation and maintenance of the Utility System at the rates to be charged for services from the Utility System will be more than sufficient to meet all Operating and Maintenance Expense and to permit the setting aside into the Bond Fund out of the Gross Revenue of amounts sufficient to pay the principal of and interest on the Parity Bonds when due.
+The City Council declares that in fixing the amounts to be paid into the Bond Fund under this ordinance it has exercised due regard for Operating and Maintenance Expense and has not obligated the City to set aside and pay into the Bond Fund a greater amount of Gross Revenue of the Utility System than in its judgment will be available over and above such Operating and Maintenance Expense. - (d) Issuance and Sale of Bonds.
 Based on the foregoing, the City Council finds that it is in the best interest of the City to issue and sell one or more series of Bonds pursuant to the terms set forth in a Sale Document as approved by the City's Designated Representative consistent with this ordinance.